Stay informed with the

 If you really want to improve your chances of winning, Ruth, become, if you are not already, a proficient basic strategy player.
 Correspondingly, play at a casino that offers the following combination of rules that are advantageous to the player:

 Surrender, both early and late

 Double down allowed on any two cards

 Dealer stands on a soft 17

 To this point, Ruth, your gaming timeline has been relatively short, and with just a couple of players on the game, the Gambling Gods have looked favorably on your play, so far.
 Nevertheless, skill and favorable rules will outweigh the effect of the number of players on the game, every time.

-As for a betting strategy, most experts believe you should not make the “play” wager unless you have at least a queen, six, and a four in your hand.
-Using this approach, the house edge on the “ante” wager is about 2.1%, with the “pair plus” slightly higher at 2.3%.
+As for a betting strategy, most experts believe you should not make the “play” wager unless you have at least a queen, a six and a four in your hand.
+Using this approach, the house edge on the “ante” wager is about 2.1 percent, with the “pair plus” slightly higher at 2.3 percent.
 Yes, Dave, easily a very tolerable casino advantage.

-As for Let it Ride, even when this game is played flawlessly, the casino's edge is 3.51%, which is almost double that of Three Card Poker.
-If it were close, I would recommend playing the game that you enjoy the most, but in consort with my advice of “Never making a casino wager that has higher than a 2% house edge” the better bet is clearly Three Card Poker.
+As for Let it Ride, even when this game is played flawlessly, the casino's edge is 3.51 percent, which is almost double that of three card poker.
+If it were close, I would recommend playing the game that you enjoy the most, but in consort with my advice of “Never making a casino wager that has higher than a 2 percent house edge” the better bet is clearly three-card poker.